 JECA - Admission of Resident Students

-School-age students who live within the district attendance area between the ages of 5-19 may attend school without paying tuition.
+1. A school-age student who live within the district attendance area between the ages of 5-19 and has not received a high school diploma shall be allowed to attend school without paying tuition.

 2. A student who turn 19 years of age during the school year shall continue to be eligible for a free and appropriate public education for the remainder of the school year.

 3. The Board may admit otherwise eligible students who are not receiving special education and who have not yet attained 21 years of age prior to the beginning of the current school year if the student is shown to be in need of additional education in order to receive a diploma or a modified diploma.
 These students may attend school without paying tuition for the remainder of the school year.

 4. The Board shall admit otherwise eligible students who have not yet attained age 21 prior to the beginning of the current school year if the student is receiving special education services and:

 a.
 Has not yet received a regular high school diploma; or